 Factors Increasing the Hair Transplant Success Rate

-A successful hair transplant involves more than just good aesthetics, and is dependent upon a number of factors:
+A successful hair transplant involves more than just good aesthetics, and is dependent upon a number of factors.

-Surgeon’s Experience: A high experience is the key in the surgeons.
+A high experience is the key in the surgeons.
 In addition, surgeons with over ten years of work experience can attain as high success rate as 95% in graft retention.
 Our surgeons here at Vera Clinic use advanced precision to make sure the results are thick and natural-looking in contrast to a failed hair transplant.

-Naturalness: Naturalness of outcome means a realistic hairline and conservation of natural hair density are important.
+Naturalness of outcome means a realistic hairline and conservation of natural hair density are important.
 By mirroring each patient’s unique pattern of hair growth and effectively distributing the different types of follicles, we ensure results that seamlessly blend with existing hair.

-Advanced Grafting Technology: Micrografting and nano-implantation can increase the graft density by up to 20%.
+Micrografting and nano-implantation can increase the graft density by up to 20%.
 We provide a personalized session for each specific patient in order to maximize the potential grafts for maximum coverage, without compromising scalp health.

-Healthy Donor Area Management: The success of any transplant depends upon the health of the donor area.
+The success of any transplant depends upon the health of the donor area.
 Therefore, graft selection is judicious to maintain density in the donor zone in order not to harm it for any future procedures causing failed hair transplant and also for a balanced aesthetics.

-Ideal Distribution of Grafts for Density: The exploitation of 1, 2, 3, and 4-follicle grafts maximizes natural density in the transplant.
-Single follicles are placed at the hairline for precision, while larger grafts add fullness toward the back.
+The exploitation of 1, 2, 3, and 4-follicle grafts maximizes natural density in the transplant.
+Experts place single follicles at the hairline for precision, while larger grafts add fullness toward the back.
 Such a strategic distribution ensures natural transitions without any fake-looking patches.

-Maximum Grafts per Patient: Instead of having a rigid limit on grafts, we tailor the number of grafts to maximize each patient’s graft potential based on individual scalp conditions.
+Instead of having a rigid limit on grafts, we tailor the number of grafts to maximize each patient’s graft potential based on individual scalp conditions.
 This personalized approach enhances fullness and is successful in transplanting.

-Minimal Side Effects and Short Recovery: Refinement in our techniques minimizes side effects such as swelling, itching, or redness, thus enabling most patients to return to routine activities within a week.
-Provided post-surgical care is religiously followed, one can ensure quicker healing and lifelong performance of the grafts.
+Refinement in our techniques minimizes side effects such as swelling, itching, or redness, thus enabling most patients to return to routine activities within a week.
+If one follow provided post-surgical care, they can ensure quicker healing and lifelong performance of the grafts.

-Personalized Patient Planning: Every procedure is tailored according to the particular characteristics of the patient’s hair and the desired results of each patient.
+Every procedure is tailored according to the particular characteristics of the patient’s hair and the desired results of each patient.
 The success rate for customized plans increases by 15% over standardized approaches because each case factor directly affects graft success.

-Comprehensive Aftercare: Evidence-based aftercare may help one avoid complications by up to 25%.
+Evidence-based aftercare may help one avoid complications by up to 25%.
 Basic steps involve avoiding UV exposure, using certain washing styles, and attending follow-ups.

 Aggregating these reasons puts Vera Clinic as one of the pioneers of state-of-the-art hair transplant, having a success rate of above 95%.
 The successful hair transplant before and after cases can help you understand and distinguish them from a bad hair transplant.